ArturArtikov/ArturArtikov/README.md

 ## Summary

 I am a Data Scientist with 4+ years of experience in machine learning and data analytics, as well as 4+ years of Python development.
-I have participated in 5 hackathons and 10 case championships, and I placed 3rd in the AutoML in Practice course by Alfa-Bank.
+I have participated in 10+ hackathons and 15+ case championships.

 I organized Alfa Hack, Hack&Change, and the first blockchain case championship in Russia - Barter x Change.
-I work with a classical ML stack, have experience with Big Data tools and interested in Data Engineering, AutoML, and the FinTech and Retail sectors.
+I work with a classical ML stack, have experience with Big Data tools and interested in Data Engineering, AutoML, and the FinTech, Retail, HRTech, EdTech and PropTech sectors.

 ## Programming languages